aditirkrishna/the-mother-protocol/chapters/02-the-audit.md

 "Like a dress," she murmured, the words tasting like dust and static.
 "You just had to wear it tight enough.
 Smile wide enough.
 And never, ever bleed through."

-The auditor – no name, just Vest – adjusted his… well, vest.
+The auditor – wearing just a Vest – adjusted his… well, vest.
 The stiff lining crackled faintly, releasing another puff of chemical preservation.
 He tapped his pen – cheap, chewed – once, twice, against the manila folder resting unopened before him.
 SELIN VORA.
 Scribbled in fading blue ink.
 A coffee ring stain bloomed near the corner like a brown nebula.
 Spilled by him?
 By some other weary quantifier of ghosts?
 Who knew.

 “I’m not here to answer your questions, Subject Vora,” he stated, the monotone back, polished to a dull sheen.
 “This is an audit.
 Quantification.
 Not… therapy.”
 He said the word like it was something vaguely obscene found under a rock.